apache/maven/maven-core-it/README.txt

         pluginGroups for the build.
 This second build should pickup the plugins.xml for the aforementioned plugin from the first repository and execute.
 This should resolve MNG-592.

+it2001: Test that repositories are accumulated as the artifact resolution
+        process traverses successive layers of transitive dependencies, such that transitive dependencies can be resolved from repositories defined in the top-level pom.xml.
+See MNG-757.

 -------------------------------------------------------------------------------